ofgulban/cortical-auditory-atlas/resources/CBAplus_steps/README.md

 # How to perform CBA+ surface alignment

+Follow these steps for running cortex based alignment (CBA) in BrainVoyager v20.4.
+If you are unfamiliar with CBA, see [this intorductory documentation](https://www.brainvoyager.com/bv/doc/UsersGuide/CortexBasedAlignment/CortexBasedAlignmentOfSulciAndGyri.html).

 ## Stage 1: Preparation for standard CBA
-Follow these steps for running cortex based alignment (CBA) in BrainVoyager v20.4.
-See [this intorductory documentation](https://www.brainvoyager.com/bv/doc/UsersGuide/CortexBasedAlignment/CortexBasedAlignmentOfSulciAndGyri.html) beforehand if you are unfamiliar with CBA.:

 1. [Prepare a mesh for CBA.](https://www.brainvoyager.com/bv/doc/UsersGuide/CortexBasedAlignment/PreparingAMeshForCBA.html).